 Total Documents has a new name, Documents, and it comes with a counter now.
-Admins can learn in real time the number of indexed files while crawling is underway.
-A green progress circle () next to a count in Temporary Docs and Live Docs means that the crawl is progressing successfully.
-A warning sign () suggests that a crawl has gone stuck.
+Admins can learn in real time the number of indexed files while a manual crawl is underway.
+A green progress circle () next to a count in Temporary Docs means that the crawl is progressing successfully.
+A warning sign () suggests a crawl gone stuck.

 Searchable Files Count for Each Salesforce Object